 Common Questions

-You can add almonds to this recipe but I wanted to make a nut-free version.
-Feel free to add in 60 grams or 1/2 US cup of slivered almonds if required.
+Traditionally, yes, but this recipe is nut-free.
+You can add 60 grams or 1/2 US cup of slivered almonds if desired.

 Absolutely!
-Simply swap the all-purpose flour with your preferred gluten-free alternative.
+Swap all-purpose flour with your preferred gluten-free alternative.

-If the dough is overmixed or too dry, it can cause the top of the biscotti to crack.
-Not to worry – it’s meant to be a rustic treat and will still taste great.
-Make sure to weigh your ingredients correctly and don’t mix the dough for too long.
+If the dough is overmixed or too dry, it can cause the top to crack.
+This doesn’t affect the taste, so don’t worry.
+Make sure to weigh your ingredients carefully and mix gently for best results.

 Yes!
-I recommend swapping the eggs with 2 flax eggs.
-Check out my detailed post on Egg Substitutes in Baking for more details.
+Swap eggs with 2 flax eggs.
+Check out my detailed post on Egg Substitutes in Baking for more options.

 - White Chocolate Cranberry Drop Cookies (Vegan)